inkiltie/blog/README.md

 ### React Redux

 WebApp for blogging.
 Allows add, show and remove each post.
-Also includes input validation and react routing
+Also includes input validation and react routing.